-- ii) The Authority has disclosed to you all information in relation to: - a) There have been no instances of fraud or suspected fraud that the Authority is aware of and that affect the Authority and involve: - management; - employees who have significant roles in internal control; or - others where the fraud could have a material effect on the financial statements; and b) allegations of fraud, or suspected fraud, affecting the Authority's financial statements communicated by employees, former employees, analysts, regulators or others.
+- 7. The Authority has disclosed to you all information in relation to: - a) Fraud or suspected fraud that it is aware of and that affects the Authority and involves: - management; - · employees who have significant roles in internal control; or - others where the fraud could have a material effect on the financial statements; and - b) allegations of fraud, or suspected fraud, affecting the Authority's financial statements communicated by employees, former employees, analysts, regulators or others.